Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

 To insert the required parts for the project in the schematic click on the "Add" button and select the parts that you are going to use.

 Step 7: Add Contention Between The Parts

-Once you are ready with integrating parts in the schematic, it is time to make the connections.
+Once you are ready to integrate parts in the schematic, it is time to make the connections.
 You can simply do that using the "Net" command.
 Do not use the "Wire" command to create connections, as we already mentioned that it is just for cosmetic add-ons on the schematic and they won't do anything.
-The best use for the "Wire" command is to illustrate something to check out how it looks and if it will really work.Here are some quick advice for using the "Net" command:
+The best use for the "Wire" command is to illustrate something to check out how it looks and if it will work.Here is some quick advice for using the "Net" command:

 1. Start netting with a single click, avoid double-clicking or dragging to start.

 2. You can start anywhere.

 3. After you start netting it will continue being drawn until you single click to pin in a spot.

 4. A single click after you are already dragging the net will anchor it at the current cursor spot.

 5. Right-clicking will instantly change the way that the net will go from point A to point B. The recommendation here is to use a 90-degree-angle form for easier netting in the schematic layout.

 Step 8: Name and label the Nets